shahidul034/Chat-with-pdf-using-medical-LLM-langchain-and-streamlit/README.md

 else:
     path_in = None
 ```
-### This below line helps you to take the prompt for the LLM.
+### 🎯This below line helps you to take the prompt for the LLM.
 It is the input to pass the LLM for inference.
 ```
 prompt = st.text_input("Prompt", placeholder="Enter your prompt here..")
 if "user_prompt_history" not in st.session_state:
     st.session_state["user_prompt_history"] = []
 ```
-### Here, we take the LLM model locally, or you can take the model from the huggingface website.
+### 🎯Here, we take the LLM model locally, or you can take the model from the huggingface website.
+We load the model in 4-bit quantization so that we can run our model on a low-configuration PC (GPU: 12GB for inference).

 ```
 if "model" not in st.session_state: